Morocco Islamists poised to win parliamentary vote

 RABAT Morocco's moderate Islamist PJD party is on course to win a parliamentary election, partial results showed on Saturday, in what would be the second victory for Islamists in the region in the wake of the "Arab Spring" uprisings.

-But he has pushed through limited reforms to head off a revolt, and the PJD has benefited from a resurgence for Islamists sweeping the region.
+Ali Anozla, editor of the independent Lakome.com news portal, said the monarchy emerges as the main winner of the election.
+"It now has a lot of time to hold back real reform.

+"PJD should hold the biggest number of portfolios in the next government.
+But how will it be able to govern when the palace holds sweeping prerogatives?" he said.

-The party has said it will promote Islamic finance though it will steer clear of imposing a strict moral code on society and is loyal to the monarch.
+The party has said it will promote Islamic finance though it will steer clear of imposing a strict moral code on society.
+The party, whose deceased founder was a physician of King Mohammed's grandfather, is loyal to the monarchy and backs its role as the supreme religious authority in the country.

 Announcing the partial count from Friday's election, Interior Minister Taib Cherkaoui told a news conference the PJD was on course to be the biggest contingent in parliament.